DanTappan/USBRecord-Control/README.md

 The recorder can be controlled either through a Stream Deck or through the web based emulator Companion.

-The file [Sample.companionconfig](Sample.companionconfig) can be imported into Bitfocus Companion to set up the default set of buttons, which currently provides the following:
+The file [USBRecord.companionconfig](USBRecord.companionconfig) can be imported into Bitfocus Companion to set up the default set of buttons, which currently provides the following:

+### Main Page
 - **Record/Stop** (this button will be labeled **Record** when the recorder is idle and **Stop** when it is active)
 - Below the **Record/Stop** button is a display-only button which dynamically displays the size of the current file when recording is active
-- **Reset** - this button resyncronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted
 - **Channels: n** - selects the number of channels to record, between 2 and 18.
 A short press on the button increments the number of channels, a long press decrements.
+- **Control Page**: Switches to a page of buttons with control functions

+### Control Page
+- **Main Page**: Switches back to the main page of buttons
+- **Reset** - this button resyncronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted
+- **Shutdown**: A long press on this button shuts down and powers off the recorder Pi

 ## Debugging